jacob-ferrell/bug-tracker/README.md

 - Issues/Tickets are created through the respective projects, providing details such as a description, urgency, status, etc.
 - Specific personnel can be assigned to specific Tickets
 - Notifications alert users to changes throughout all of their projects, teams, etc.
+### Technologies Used
+- React front-end
+- Node and Express back-end
+- MongoDB database
+- React Query for state management

 ### Role Descriptions